Sandia National Laboratories

 The goal of the safety analysis is to determine a quantitative estimate of radiological risk for use by decision makers.
 The risk analysis also provides information to mission designers on areas where nuclear safety could be improved, such as making modifications to the launch vehicle, space vehicle, or mission architecture.
 Such changes are best made early in the mission design to reduce budgetary or schedule impacts to the mission.

-The FSAR provides the final results of the DOE safety evaluation and is an essential document in the nuclear launch safety approval process.
-During preparation of the FSAR, Sandia interfaces with DOE, NASA Jet Propulsion Laboratory (JPL), Interagency Nuclear Safety Review Panel (INSRP), Idaho National Laboratory (INL), and Los Alamos National Laboratory (LANL).
+The FSAR provides the final results of the safety evaluation and is an essential document in the nuclear launch safety approval process.
+During preparation of the FSAR, Sandia interfaces with multiple agencies as needed.
+For example, for the Mars 2020 mission Sandia interfaced with DOE, NASA Jet Propulsion Laboratory (JPL), Interagency Nuclear Safety Review Panel (INSRP), Idaho National Laboratory (INL), and Los Alamos National Laboratory (LANL).